 1. Optimize for Google Business Profile

 Your GBP, formerly Google My Business, is an integral part of any effective local search strategy.
 It’s a powerful tool that allows businesses to connect with consumers on Google and establish their presence within the local search environment.
-Being well-optimized for Google Business Profile can help you stand out amongst your online peers and drive more traffic to your website.
+Having a well-optimized Google Business Profile can help you stand out among your online peers and drive more traffic to your website.

 The best optimization practices include creating and verifying a Google My Business page, actively engaging with customers through posts and reviews, providing accurate and up-to-date business information, including phone numbers, opening hours, and locations, as well as keeping social media profiles connected to GBP.